Weird Trading Psychology Tip to Improve Day Trading Performance

 Key Trading Thought Examples

 Trading thoughts aren't magic, but they should be personal.
-My trading thoughts may not work for you because you may have slightly different tendencies.
+Our trading thoughts may not work for you because you may have slightly different tendencies.

 A trading thought should be short and concise, letting you know exactly what you need to do (or not do).

-One that I constantly tell myself is: "Keeping talking."
-A bit strange I know...but while day trading I want to keep a constant dialogue going in my head about what the market is doing, and how that affects my trading decisions.
-As soon as that dialogue stops I am more prone to making impulsive trades.
-The dialogue keeps me constantly planning, so I remain in control (see: Know These 4 Things About Every Day Trade for more details on this).
+One that we constantly use is: "Keeping talking."
+A bit strange, but while day trading we want to keep a constant dialogue going in our head about what the market is doing, and how that affects our trading decisions.
+As soon as that dialogue stops we are more prone to making impulsive trades.
+The dialogue keeps us constantly planning, so we remain in control.

-Related to this, if the market is unfavorable for trading, I constantly remind myself "Unfavorable" or "Step aside."
-This keeps me out of the market when it isn't moving well for my strategies.
-If the market is moving well I tell myself "Favorable," and will often attach to this the strategy I want to trade under these conditions.
+Related to this, if the market is unfavorable for trading, we constantly remind ourselves "Unfavorable" or "Step aside."
+This keeps us out of the market when it isn't moving well for our strategies.
+If the market is moving well we say "Favorable," and will often attach to this the strategy we want to trade under these conditions.
 This way, when a trade setup develops, there is zero hesitation.
-I know the market is moving well and I am prepared to implement my strategy the second an opportunity occurs.
+We know the market is moving well and we are prepared to implement my strategy the second an opportunity occurs.

 The trading day is filled with movement a trader can potentially jump in on; yet are all those up ticks and down ticks good trading opportunities?
 NO!
-"Stick to the plan" is another phrase I repeat to myself throughout the day.
-To me this means only trade valid setups based on proven strategies in my trading plan.
+"Stick to the plan" is another phrase we repeat throughout the day.
+To us, this means only trade valid setups based on proven strategies in my trading plan.